Molecule Generation by Principal Subgraph Mining and Assembling: Conclusion

 \section{Conclusion}

-We propose an algorithm to automatically discover the regularity in molecules and extract them as \textit{graph pieces}.
-We also propose a graph piece variational autoencoder utilizing the graph pieces and generate molecules in two phases.
-Our model consistently outperforms state-of-the-art models on distribution-learning, property optimization and constrained property optimization with higher computational efficiency.
-Our work provides insights into the selection of granularity on molecular graph generation and can inspire future search in this direction.
+We propose an algorithm to automatically discover the regularity in molecules and extract them as \textit{principal subgraphs}.
+With the extracted principle subgraphs at hand, we generate molecules in two phases.
+Our model consistently outperforms state-of-the-art models on distribution-learning, (constrained) property optimization, and GuacaMol goal-directed benchmarks, and exhibits higher computational efficiency than certain widely-used baselines.
+Our work provides insights into the selection of subgraphs on molecular graph generation and can inspire future search in this direction.

+\begin{ack} This work is jointly supported by the National Natural Science Foundation of China (No.61925601, No.62006137); Guoqiang Research Institute General Project, Tsinghua University (No. 2021GQG1012); Beijing Academy of Artificial Intelligence; Huawei Noah’s Ark Lab; Beijing Outstanding Young Scientist Program (No. BJJWZYJH012019100020098). \end{ack}